48 Hours in Newcastle: The Perfect Weekend Escape from Sydney

 Below are five that we think work well location wise for weekend getaways.
 We have stayed in three of them and will try the Novotel next time we visit.

-Spurlge on a stay at Crystalbrook Kingsley
+SpLurge on a stay at Crystalbrook Kingsley

 The heritage listed property features a rooftop restaurant, the Roundhouse and a bar Romberg’s both offering views of Newcastle Harbour and into the Hunter Region.

 The spacious air-conditioned double an twin rooms are soundproofed and feature a yellow and charcoal colour scheme.
-The bathooms are large and lovely and offer a large bathtub perfect for a long bubble bath .
+The bathrooms are large and lovely and offer a large bathtub perfect for a long bubble bath .

 Stay on the waterfront at Rydges Newcastle